marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/Refer.JPG
     :alt:  300p

-In order to avoid redundancies, you can reference elements and add them in a different place in the game (instead of copying them directly) For this, you can use the reference element.
+In order to avoid redundancies, you can reference elements and add them in a different place in the game (instead of copying them directly).
+For this, you can use the reference element.
 If the original element is altered, the reference is adapted automatically.
-The reference is created by entering the stage number and the element number you are referring to.
+The reference is created by selecting the stage number and the element number you are referring to.

 .. note:: If you require the same text in two stages, for example, an element reference is a far more elegant version than a simple copy because any changes to the original element are adopted automatically.